nextflow-io/training/docs/hello_nextflow/02_hello_world.md

 !!! tip

     While you're developing your pipeline, you can inspect the contents of any channel by adding the `.view()` operator to the name of the channel.
     For example, if you add `greeting_ch.view()` anywhere in the workflow body, when you run the script, Nextflow will print the channel contents to standard out.

-    You can also use this to inspect the effect of the operators; for example, the output of `Channel.fromPath(params.input_file).splitCsv().view()` will look like this:
+    You can also use this to inspect the effect of the operators.
+    For example, the output of `Channel.fromPath(params.input_file).splitCsv().view()` will look like this:

     ```console title="Output"
     [Hello, Bonjour, Holà]